Lin Lie: Wielding the Iron Fist

-During the "Judgement Day" storyline, Lie takes a flight to Seoul to rendezvous with White Fox but is visited midflight by Loki, who reveals that he is in league with Feng.
+During the "Judgement Day" storyline, Lie takes a flight to Seoul to rendezvous with White Fox but is confronted midflight by Feng's ally Loki.
 Provoked by Loki's arrogance, the Progenitor casts judgement on the two by having them partake in trials within their minds.
-During Loki's judgement, Lie rescues him from being pinned down by a vision of Mjolnir by using the aura from the Sword of Fu Xi to lift it.
+During Loki's judgement, Lie rescues him from being pinned down by a vision of Mjolnir by lifting it, proving his worthiness.
 During Lie's judgement, the Progenitor appears as Shou-Lao and challenges Lie to take his heart to officially earn his title as Iron Fist.
 Lie is able to defeat Shou-Lao with Loki's help but instead of taking the dragon's heart, Lie asks Shou-Lao to give it to him.
 Lie receives the mark of the Iron Fist on his right arm and passes the Progenitor's judgement.
 Lie and Loki find themselves back on the flight as if nothing happened but the mark still remains on Lie's arm.
-Before Lie could demand Loki to take him to Feng in K'un-Lun, Loki teleports away from him.
+Before Lie could demand Loki to take him to Feng, Loki teleports away from him.
 Lie eventually arrives in Seoul and reunites with White Fox.

 Following Danny's advice, Lie seeks out Daredevil in Hell's Kitchen to teach him how to fight while mitigating the chronic pain in his arms.

-On the night of Danny's 34th birthday, Lie is attacked by the Shocker while out on patrol in New York and teams up with Danny's ward and intended successor Pei to fight off the supervillain.
+On the night of Danny's 34th birthday, Lie is attacked by the Shocker while out on patrol in New York and teams up with Danny's ward and intended successor Pei to defeat the supervillain.
 Unbeknownst to both, the Shocker was hired by the Ch'i-Lin to keep Lie and Pei preoccupied while it possessed Razor Fist into attacking Danny at his apartment.
 With Lie unable to help him, Danny is killed by the Ch'i-Lin.
 Lie later attends Danny's funeral.

+Lie is one of many heroes forcibly summoned across the Multiverse to the alternate future of 2099 by Abyssus (the Knull-possessed Galactus of 2099) to battle against the heroes of 2099 summoned by the Mephisto of 2099.
+Like the other Abyssal Warriors, Lie is infected with a Knull Seed by Abyssus, inducing him with bloodlust while enthralling him to Abyssus.
+In the battle's climax, the Knull Seeds activate, turning Lie and others into hosts for Abyssus' symbiotes.
+Although Lie and the Abyssal Warriors are cured of their seeds by the Spider-Men of 2099 and 3099, the Abyssal Warriors continue fighting the forces of 2099 as Abyssus is holding their home universes hostage.
+Lie and the Abyssal Warriors are freed when the Ultimate Nullifier is used by Galactus to erase Knull from existence at the cost of his own life, and Mephisto returns the Abyssal Warriors to their home universes with no knowledge of the event.